- Google Chrome has millions of users worldwide, and with such a popular browser, issues are bound to happen.

 - Click on About Chrome.

-If the solution above didn’t work, try restarting your PC.
 Hopefully, this will work.
-If not, try our third method.
+If not, try our next method.

 - Press Windows Key + R to open Run.